samblenny/pumpkin-calculator/README.md

 ### Tools and Consumables

-You will need solder and soldering tools.
+You will need soldering tools and solder.

-### Solder the Headers
+### Soldering the Headers

 The TFT Feather, USB Host FeatherWing and the Doubler all come in kit form, so you will need to solder the headers.